pot-code/alfred-currency/README.md

 # Installation

-download workflow file from the release, then double click it to install.
+Download workflow file from the release, then double click it to install.

 # Usage

-type `cr ` (don't forget the space) to get started!
+Type `cr ` (don't forget the space) to get started!

+Press `cmd+C` to copy the result value

-## returned data
+## Returned data

 The first line shows the exchange rate, while the second line shows the data time (the warranty of the data)

-## example
+## Example

 They are all valid: